 Charity of the Year Adoptions

-The Liverpool-based construction business will begin the partnership by kindly sponsoring the Hospice Christmas Tree for Light Up A Life 2017.
+The Liverpool-based construction business began the partnership by kindly sponsoring the hospice Christmas Tree for our special Light Up A Life campaign during the build-up to Christmas 2017.

-The connection is of special significance as three members of staff from Crossfield: David Cain, Lisa Manley and Nichola Cain, had personally experienced the care and support of the hospice four years ago when their grandfather, William Baldwin, was cared for at Woodlands.
+The connection is of special significance as three staff members: David Cain, Lisa Manley and Nichola Cain, had personally experienced the care and support of the hospice four years ago when their grandfather, William Baldwin, was cared for at Woodlands.

-Crossfield Construction, located at the Brunswick Business Park, has undertaken significant building projects in the education, residential, health and commercial sectors.
+Located at the Brunswick Business Park, Crossfield has undertaken significant building projects in the education, residential, health and commercial sectors.
 Key recent projects include work at Salford Royal NHS, Liverpool Ropewalks and the City of Liverpool Community College.

-We are absolutely delighted to have the support of such an exciting dynamic company and look forward to working closely in 2017/18.
+We are absolutely delighted to have the support of such an exciting dynamic company and thanks to all their staff for their support to date.

-Being nominated by local companies to be the Charity of the Year is a wonderful way to support Woodlands Hospice.
+To be adopted as a corporate charity partner or 'charity of the year' is a wonderful way for local businesses to support Woodlands Hospice.

-Charity of the Year adoptions mean that regular staff fundraising events take place throughout the year.
-Events will vary depending on the size and composition of the staff teams.
-Examples include: Raffles, cake sales, dress down days, sponsored football tournaments or quizzes.
+Charity of the year adoption means that regular staff fundraising events take place throughout the year.
+Events will vary depending on the size of your company, although examples include: raffles, cake sales, dress down days, challenge events, sports events or quizzes.
 In fact anything at all that staff are willing to undertake!

-In 2016/17 we are delighted to be the Charity of the Year for Marks and Spencer in Aintree and HSE in Bootle.
-Staff at M and S have undertaken many activities including climbing Snowdon (pictured), raffles and are aiming to raise over £10k.
+In 2016/17 we were delighted to be the charity of the year for Marks and Spencer in Aintree and HSE in Bootle.
+Staff at M&S took part in a number of activities including climbing Snowdon (pictured), raffles and helped to raise over £10,000.

 - Liverpool Mutual Homes